Lyndhurst, New South Wales

-Lyndhurst was one of the ten areas (including Albury, Armidale, Bombala, Dalgety, Lake George, Orange, Tooma, Tumut and Yass-Canberra) shortlisted in 1908 as sites for the national capital.
+Lyndhurst was one of the ten areas (including Albury, Armidale, Bombala, Dalgety, Lake George, Orange, Tooma, Tumut and Canberra) shortlisted in 1908 as sites for the national capital.

 Lyndhurst today

-Lyndhurst today boasts the still functioning Royal Hotel, a combined service station/general store and a takeaway.
+Lyndhurst today boasts the still functioning Royal Hotel, a public school, a Golf Club, a combined service station/general store and a takeaway.

 Heritage listings

 Lyndhurst has a number of heritage-listed sites, including: